ATS Optimization

 ZipRecruiterSmall-to-medium businessesAI matching + direct employer ATSMedium — decent for SMB roles

-Pro tip: Skip the “Easy Apply” button on LinkedIn and Indeed for roles you actually want.
-Go to the company’s career page and apply directly.
-You bypass the platform’s applicant pool and your resume lands in the employer’s ATS directly — often before the Easy Apply queue even opens.
+Pro tip that actually matters: Skip the “Easy Apply” button on LinkedIn and Indeed for roles you genuinely want.
+Navigate to the company’s career page and apply directly through their ATS portal.
+Your resume enters the employer’s pipeline directly — often before the Easy Apply queue even opens.
+This one move cuts your competition by 70%.

 How ATS Screening Works in the US (And How to Beat It)

 American companies run on ATS platforms.
 Workday, Taleo, Greenhouse, Lever, iCIMS — these systems parse your resume, score it against the job description, and rank you against other candidates.
-If your score is below the threshold, you’re rejected.
-No human involved.
+If your score falls below the threshold, you’re rejected.
+No human reads your file.

 Here’s the data from StylingCV’s ATS Inspector agent, tested across 12 major ATS platforms used by US employers: